Does a Computer Need a Graphics Card?

-Nowadays, you have the option of purchasing a laptop with a dedicated GPU or without one.
-Having a dedicated GPU is very similar to having a graphics card, except that it resides in a separate chip on the motherboard.
+Nowadays, you can purchase a laptop with dedicated graphics or without them.
+A dedicated GPU is similar to a graphics card, except it resides in an onboard chip on the motherboard.

 This can significantly improve the performance of your laptop, especially for gaming.

-Having no dedicated GPU option means that you are back to using an iGPU that is integrated with the CPU, just like a desktop computer.
+Having no dedicated graphics card option means you are back to using an integrated graphics card that is integrated with the CPU or APU, just like a desktop PC.

 You will probably find in most cases that it isn’t absolutely essential to have a graphics card installed into a computer, but there are many reasons to consider one down the road.

-After all, who doesn’t enjoy a computer that performs well when it comes to everything visual?
+After all, who doesn’t enjoy a PC that performs well when it comes to everything visual?